mpotto/est5525/README.md

-# est5525
+# Stochastic Processes (EST5255)

-Stochastic Processes (EST5255) assignments.
+Repo for assignements and final project on stochastic processes.